Communal Grief Retreat

 There are parking spaces available onsite for those driving, as well as public transportation options.
 For those who are coming from out of town, there are a number of AirBnbs within a 10-minute drive of the Camp Kawartha Environment Centre.
 The Environment Centre is wheelchair accessible.
 Please let us know if you have any additional accessibility needs.

-Tuition & Registration
+Cost & Registration

 Cancellation & Refund Policy: